-We have audited the remuneration report of Dufry AG for the year ended 31 December 2015.
-The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables labeled "audited" on pages 237 to 243 of the remuneration report.
+We have audited the remuneration report of Dufry AG for the year ended 31 December 2016.
+The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables labeled "audited" on pages 229 to 241 of the remuneration report.

-Responsibility of the Board of Directors
+Board of Directors' responsibility